edabg/fpgate/README.md

 EDA FPGate Server
 =================
 EDA FPGate Server is application service which provide unified access to fiscal printers.
+The server is not complied to UnifiedPOS specification, but is made to be simple of use.
 It is restful web service application which provide unified protocol for access to various fiscal devices (fiscal printers and cash registers).
 The main goal of FPGate is to separate common programming logic for work with fiscal devices from complexity to manage variety of fiscal devices.

 FPGate server is application which provide web API for access to unlimited number of predefined set of fiscal printers.
 The server contains two main components:

-1.Administration (HTML) interface for defining printers and users http://localhost:8182/admin/ 2.Application JSON protocol API interface for using printers http://localhost:8182/print/
+1.Administration (HTML) interface for defining printers and users http://localhost:8182/admin/

+2.Application JSON protocol API interface for using printers http://localhost:8182/print/

 Current version of FPGate supports following fiscal printers: